haveanicedaymydear/Assistant-Autogen/instructions/partials/_need_categorisation_guide.md

 #### **Step 2: If No Explicit Category Exists, Determine the "Best Fit"**

-If, and only if, a need is described in a general section of a document without a clear category heading, you will use the principles below to determine the single best fit.
+If, and only if, a need is described in a source document without a clear category heading, you will use the principles below to determine the single best fit.

 Evaluate the need against all six categories and choose the one where the **primary focus** of the need lies.
 Use the document source as a **strong indicator** to help you decide.